TuringLang/AdvancedHMC.jl/docs/src/get_started.md

     ```

 Moreover, there's some flexibility in how these samplers can be initialized.
-For example, a user can initialize a NUTS (HMC and HMCDA) sampler with their own metrics and integrators.
+For example, users can initialize NUTS, HMC, and HMCDA samplers with their own metrics and integrators.
 This can be done as follows:

 ```julia